 The interannual variation of water temperature in coastal seas is closely related to sea surface forcing change.
-Air-sea heat flux is the main heat source to the Seto Inland Sea (Tsutsumi and Guo, 2016) and affects each stage of the INCWM by directly local input or remote input through horizontal heat transport from adjacent areas (Fig. 6).
-Based on the climatological simulation of the INCWM described in Section 2.2 (Control), we conducted three-four sensitivity numerical experiments (Table 1) to address the response of INCWM characteristics on local and remote air-sea heat flux changes.
-According to analyse of observation data (Fig. 6), three-four factors were designed in the sensitivity experiments which were the local air-sea heat flux in the previous winter (Case 1) and that from May to July (Case 2), remote (Hayasui Strait) air-sea heat flux in July (Case 3) and that from May to July (Case 4).
+Air-sea heat flux is the main heat source to the Seto Inland Sea (Tsutsumi and Guo, 2016) and affects each stage of the INCWM by direct local input or remote input through horizontal heat transport from adjacent areas (Fig. 6).
+Based on the climatological simulation of the INCWM described in Sect.
+2.2 (Control), we conducted four numerical sensitivity experiments (Table 1) to address the response of INCWM characteristics on local and remote air-sea heat flux changes.
+According to analysis of observation data (Fig. 6), four factors were designed in the sensitivity experiments which were the local air-sea heat flux in the previous winter (Case 1) and that from May to July (Case 2) and remote (Hayasui Strait) air-sea heat flux in July (Case 3) and that from May to July (Case 4).

-300 By these sensitivity numerical experiments, the sensitivity coefficient q, defined as the relative change of INCWM characteristic, is defined to quantify the response of the INCWM in July.
+By these sensitivity numerical experiments, the sensitivity coefficient q, defined as the relative change of INCWM characteristic, is defined to quantify the response of the IN-CWM in July.
 Using water temperature as an example, q can be calculated using the following formula:

-$$q = \frac{T{case} - T{control}}{T{control}},\tag{1}$$

-where, $T{control}$ is the average water temperature in the area enclosed by a specific isotherm (18 °C, Fig. 2eg, July) along the 305 vertical transect (Fig. 2a-1) in the Control run, and T{case} is the corresponding variable in one of the sensitivity numerical experiments.
+$$q = \frac{T{\text{case}} - T{\text{control}}}{T{\text{control}}},\tag{3}$$ where T{control} is the average water temperature in the area enclosed by a specific isotherm (18 °C, Fig. 2g, July) along the vertical transect (Fig. 2a-l) in the Control run, and T{case} is the corresponding variable in one of the sensitivity numerical experiments.
 If there is no water below 18 °C, the water temperature at the mean location of the INCWM is used for T{case} .
-For the size of the INCWM, T{case} and $T{control}$ in Eq.
-(1) are replaced by the area enclosed by the 18 °C isotherm along the vertical transect (Fig. 2a-1) in the corresponding experiments.
-If there is no water below 18 °C, the area of the INCWM is set to 0.
-Except the vertical transection, the q of horizontal INCWM characteristics at 50 m depth layer (mean temperature and
+For the size of the INCWM, T{case} and T{control} in Eq.
+(3) are replaced by the area enclosed by the 18 °C isotherm along the vertical transect (Fig. 2a-l) in the corresponding experiments.
+If there is no water below 18 °C, the area of the IN-CWM is set to 0.
+Except the vertical transection, the q of